 And it's, and you got differing views.

-Bringing in a new way to look at moving forward.
+Now, I think General Kelly is probably believe so, bringing in a new way to look at moving forward.

-Then I think if he focuses on the agenda, there's one there's one litmus test that'll decide the success or failure of this presidency, in my view, and that is his success in keeping his promises, getting Americans out of poverty, off of food stamps, back to work, buying homes and the economy growing, and keeping us safe and secure.
+And I think if the president gets a little bit of discipline and understands those five forces against him, I didn't mention the Never Trumpers, then I think if he focuses on the agenda, there's one litmus test that'll decide the success or failure of this presidency, in my view, and that is his success in keeping his promises, getting Americans out of poverty, off of food stamps, back to work, buying homes, and the economy growing, and keeping us safe and secure.

-Those are the that's what it always comes down to.
+That's what it always comes down to.

 In spite of the constant feeling you get if you listen to any liberals, read any newspaper, watch any cable news for crying out.